mondaycom/welcome-apps/apps/word-cloud/README.md

 ## Overview
 This is the "Word Cloud" example Monday app.
-<br>It can be used as a board view or dasbhoard widget, connected to a board and render the word cloud based on the frequency of the words in your board.
+<br>It can be used as a board view or dashboard widget, connected to a board and render the word cloud based on the frequency of the words in your board.

 <br>This app demonstrates how to use:
 - [settings](https://github.com/mondaycom/monday-sdk-js#mondaygettype-params--)